Posts

 I've tested lots of encoding software in all the years I've been into Internetradio.
 Oddcast, Edcast, Altacast, MB Recaster, BUTT, SAM Cast (Simplecast) & Various Winamp DSP Encoders.
 Most encoding software has been OK but a couple of the programs I tried to stream with caused buffering on my stream(s) The Shoutcast DSP plugin for Winamp was one of the worst encoders I tried my stream would often cut out and buffer The SAM DSP/Simplecast encoders would also buffer and cut out.
 SAM Cast can't handle title streaming so if you use that your listeners wouldn't know what you were playing on your stream.
 The encoding software DSP solutions I was trying and testing 18 years ago weren't much KOP.
 Fast forward 18 years and I think I've found the most stable piece of encoding software ever Sound Empire Caster I've been testing it for quite some time now and I haven't had to deal

-Reasons Not To Use SAM Broadcaster Pro & Studio
+8 Reasons To Not Use SAM Broadcaster Pro

 Image